TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 #### UX Bindable Interfaces

-These interfaces are shared amongst requests in the feature.
-The requests that implement these interfaces can be bound to EdiForms In the UI and will share the same validation rules reducing duplication.

-The file is named in a descriptive manner, reflecting the entity or resource it represents, and includes both the interface definition and its validator and are typically placed within the feature folder, alongside the `Commands` and `Queries` folders.
+Bindable interfaces are defined for requests within a feature.
+These interfaces can be implemented by requests that are bound to Blazor's `EditForm` components, promoting consistent validation across the frontend.
+The naming of the interface files should be clear, descriptive, and reflective of the entities they model.
+They are placed within the feature folder, alongside the `Commands` and `Queries` folders.

 #### Namespace